Carroccio: 14th century: decline and disappearance

 The decline of the carroccio occurred due to the evolution of war tactics.
 When larger and more manoeuvrable armies began to appear, the municipal infantry were replaced by soldiers of "ventura", who, being mercenaries, lacked emotional ties and belonging to the city.

 The symbolic value of the carroccio, in this historical context, was therefore less.
 Moreover, from a logistical point of view, the carroccio, being a very slow vehicle drawn by oxen, was not very mobile, and often created obstacles to the actions of war, which were becoming faster and faster.
 For these reasons, the carroccio, in the 14th century, went inexorably towards a phase of decline which then led to its disappearance from battlefields.

 The use of the carroccio outside Italy

 Similar cart-mounted standards were also found elsewhere in Europe, at the Battle of the Standard in 1138, employed by the English, and at the Battle of Sirmium in 1167, employed by the Hungarians.
-In addition, the carroccio was also used in the Battle of Bouvines in 1214.